stuburger/yafl/packages/docs/docs/validation.md

 </TabItem>
 </Tabs>

-The most noteworthy change here is the addition of the `useDelivery` hook to grab the error for this field.
+The most noteworthy change here is the addition of the `useBranchValues` hook to grab the error for this field.
 Note that this value is simply a `string` and not a `string[]`.
 Again, this is an implementation detail and it's up to you whether you feel it's necessary to supply an array errors or a single error message to your fields.

 > **Note:**
 > `meta.errors` will simply contain be an empty array since you will have opted out of Yafl's error handling implementation.